sungsoo-ahn/2025/_posts/2025-04-28-sigmoid-and-softmax.md

 \end{align}
 $$

 This should not confuse the reader whether softmax does or does not have its roots in $\arg\max$.
 The next section shows that indeed it does not.
 But it is still not known where softmax arises from.
 An analysis of an online time-series algorithm sheds some light on the softmax function [2] and the derivation of softmax can be established.
+Derivation of sigmoid is discussed before proceeding to softmax.

 ## Sigmoid